 Trauma can be defined as a deeply distressing or disturbing experience that overwhelms an individual’s ability to cope.
 It can result from a wide range of events, such as natural disasters, physical or sexual assault, war, serious accidents, bullying or abusive relationships.
 Trauma can have a profound impact on an individual’s physical and emotional well-being.
 It can lead to symptoms such as anxiety, depression, flashbacks, and avoidance behaviours.

 Trauma recovery is a complex and ongoing process that involves a range of interventions and approaches.
 Recovery from trauma is not a linear process and can involve a series of ups and downs.
 However, recovery is possible.
 Trauma recovery typically occurs in three phases: the safety phase, the remembrance and grieving phase, and the reconnection phase.
+More recently, a fourth phase has been recognised as equally important in long-term healing: The integration phase.

 The Safety Phase